VGoose/personal-site/_posts/blog/gatsby.md

 In this phase, Gatsby uses the data made available in site/.cache/ and webpack to build the static html and the javascript app.
   - static html files are created from your pages, components, and data\
   - the javascript app is created
-    - this app runs on the client side after the html is served (this is how you can write dynamic Gatsby sites, i.e stateful components)
+    - this dynamic app runs on the client side after the html is served (this is how you can write dynamic Gatsby sites, i.e stateful components)

 ## Result